black and white bed linen

 Join us on this journey into the heart of storytelling.

-Are you an actor with experience on the small screen, a student of acting, or someone who always wanted to begin your movie career?
+Are you an actor with minor experience on the small screen, a student of acting, or someone who always wanted to begin your movie career?
 Make your mark in the entertainment field with the BUTCHER OF BOCA.
 Make money with an exciting career in entertainment.

 Auditions will be happening soon.
 Check out the roles below and submit an application to joing our list of potential characters.